 Adoption of the proposed amendments and repealing the moratorium would allow applicants, including DSHS, to submit applications for an MDP and/or SUP for an EPF.
-Should the moratorium be extended, there is greater chance for impacts to applicants and property owners who may wish to submit applications but are restricted in doing so due to the moratorium.
 The proposed amendments include new and revised decision criteria which may require additional study and analysis to be prepared and submitted as part of the MDP and/or SUP review process.